Skip to content

 AMBITIOUS PROJECT

-The GW4 Alliance, together with global supercomputer leader Cray Inc. and the Met Office, was awarded £3m by the Engineering and Physical Sciences Research Council (EPSRC) in 2016 to deliver a new Tier 2 high performance computing (HPC) service for scientists.
+The GW4 Alliance, together with global supercomputer leader Cray Inc. and the Met Office, was originally awarded £3m by the Engineering and Physical Sciences Research Council (EPSRC) in 2016 to deliver a new Tier 2 high performance computing (HPC) service for scientists.
 This unique new facility was named ‘Isambard’ after the renowned Victorian engineer Isambard Kingdom Brunel.

 Through the GW4 Alliance network researchers and scientists from different disciplines were able to collaborate with our partners to design the supercomputer and achieve something that would not have been possible as individual institutions.

 Due to the success of Isambard, GW4 and our partners secured a further £4.1m from EPSRC in February 2020 to create Isambard 2, the largest Arm-based supercomputer in Europe.
+In May 2023 GW4 were awarded an additional £10 million by UK Research and Innovation (UKRI) to develop Isambard 3, creating a new, TOP500-class supercomputer service for AI and high-performance computing (HPC).

 This ambitious project exemplifies university-industry collaboration and the world-leading capability of the South West England and South East Wales region in advanced engineering and digital innovation.